Designations Congruent with Things: Chapter 26

 Newton glances at him, brief and lateral and incisive and uncertain.

-There is a pained artifice to the way that Newton doesn’t look at him when passing him his beer, the way his colleague keeps eyes fixed on nothing, on the fluxing patterns of the crowd, on the invisible small talk that’s being cast into the air all around them with varying degrees of ease.
-Newton is speaking with an undirected brashness that Hermann recognizes as subtle armor, the only kind the man can construct for himself while standing on gray flagstones, trying to determine the borders of this interpersonal corner into which Hermann has painted him, where he will wait, with an insouciant, imperious, talkative neutrality, for the full extent of all he doesn’t know to reveal itself.
+There is a pained artifice to the way Newton doesn’t look at him when passing him his beer, the way his colleague keeps eyes fixed on nothing, on the fluxing patterns of the crowd, on the invisible small talk that’s cast into the air around them with varying degrees of ease.
+Newton speaks with an undirected brashness Hermann recognizes as subtle armor, the only kind the man can construct for himself while standing on gray flagstones, trying to determine the borders of an interpersonal corner into which Hermann has painted him, where he’ll wait—with an insouciant, imperious, talkative neutrality—for all he doesn’t know to reveal itself.

-Hermann finds it nearly intolerable to stand externally unperturbed in the face of Dr. Geiszler’s prepared patience and all the attendant psychology it entails and so this moment slots down into a preexisting intolerable set, taking its place adjacent to the man’s recollected, left-handed guitar he built in the summer of 2007; the way he identifies with lost things, with idiosyncratic vehicles and weeping eleven-year old Japanese girls who’ve seen their cities turned to rubble; his demonic eyebrows; the way he ruins his shirts but continues to wear them; the way he’s managed to train Tiffany to swim after a finger that he trails along the surface of their communal fish-tank; the RFID chips that exist in duplication beneath the skin of separate hands; all the ways over all the years he’s been so right about so much so often; the excruciating musical apex of Hedy Lamarr; the way he speaks and the things he speaks of—monsters, genes, and obscene things, Wittgenstein and Nietzsche.
+Hermann finds it intolerable to stand unperturbed in the face of Dr. Geiszler’s prepared patience and the attendant psychology it entails.
+This moment slots down into a preexisting Set of Intolerability, taking its place adjacent to the man’s left-handed guitar, built in the summer of 2007; the way he identifies with lost things, with idiosyncratic vehicles and weeping Japanese girls who’ve seen their cities turned to rubble; his demonic eyebrows; the way he ruins his shirts but continues to wear them; the way he’s managed to train Tiffany to swim after a finger that he trails along the surface of their communal fishtank; the RFID chips that exist in duplication beneath the skin of separate hands; all the ways over all the years he’s been so right about so much so often; the excruciating musical apex of Hedy Lamarr; the way he speaks and the things he speaks of—monsters, genes, and obscene things, Wittgenstein and Nietzsche.

 Newton is a terrible human being.

-Hermann fixes the man with all the anxious, apologetic intensity that he can bring to bear.
+Hermann fixes the man with all the anxious, apologetic intensity he can bring to bear.

-Hermann’s composure is coming undone at every seam it has.
+Hermann’s composure comes undone at every seam it has.

-Newton manages to combine irritation and flirtatiousness by fluttering his eyelashes in a manner that is clearly ironic.
+Newton combines irritation and flirtatiousness by fluttering his eyelashes in a manner that’s clearly ironic.

 Well, at least it appears ironic to Hermann.